 25 Rich Facts About Beverly Hills, 90210

-Dust off your scrunchies and bust out your babydoll dresses: the original gang from Beverly Hills, 90210 is coming back!
-Fans of the retro teen soap have an extra reason to celebrate this holiday season, as Variety reports that the hit series—which ran from 1990 to 2000—is getting a reboot.
-And several members of the original cast, including Jason Priestley, Jennie Garth, Tori Spelling, Ian Ziering, Brian Austin Green, and Gabrielle Carteris, may be coming along for the ride.
+Dust off your scrunchies and bust out your babydoll dresses: the original gang from Beverly Hills, 90210 is back!
+Fans of the retro teen soap have reason to celebrate this summer as the hit series, which ran from 1990 to 2000, is officially back and rebooted.
+On August 7, 2019, BH90210 made its triumphant return to Fox with most of the original cast members—including Jason Priestley, Jennie Garth, Tori Spelling, Ian Ziering, Shannen Doherty, Brian Austin Green, and Gabrielle Carteris—in tow.

 1. The Walshes didn't live in Beverly Hills.

 Contrary to the show’s title, and its storyline, the Walsh family doesn’t move from Minneapolis to Beverly Hills—at least not judging by the exterior shots of their home.
 That house is located at 1675 East Altadena Drive in Altadena, California, about 30 miles away from Beverly Hills.
 But Altadena, 91001 just doesn’t have the same panache.

 2. It was inspired by John Hughes, and Thirtysomething.

 Beverly Hills, 90210 creator Darren Star was just 27 years old when Fox came to him and told him they wanted to create a series about teenagers in Beverly Hills, and already had Aaron Spelling signed on as producer.
 Star was interested, particularly if the series could focus on real issues facing teenagers.
 “The one show I really liked was Thirtysomething,” Star told The New York Times.
 “The issues were so small and particular to that group, and I wanted teenagers to examine their own navels, in a sense.
 It would be their point of view, like the John Hughes movies that were very popular at the time, like The Breakfast Club."